JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 ```

 The `FiniteGP` has two API levels.
-The first should be supported by all `FiniteGPs`, while the second will only be supported by a subset.
+The first should be supported by all `FiniteGP`s, while the second will only be supported by a subset.